olegoratovskiy/leetcode-frequently-asked-questions/README.md

-# LC-Frequently-Asked-Questions
+# LeetCode frequently asked questions
-If you have any questions or requests, please leave it as an issue.
+If you have any questions or requests, please leave them as an issue.